genomehubs/genomehubs/quick-start/import-fasta.md

 ## Choose a name for your new assembly database

 {% method %}
 Each imported assembly must be stored in a uniquely named database.
 GenomeHubs follows the Ensembl naming conventions with the addition of an assembly name to allow alternate assemblies for a single species to be hosted in a single site.
-Database names should be all lower case with no special characters other than letters, numbers and underscores.
-A subspecies/strain can optionally be included.
+Database names should be all lower case with no special characters other than letters and numbers.
+Components of the database name should be separated by underscores.
 For Ensembl release 40/93 (which is currently the version supported by GenomeHubs) the database name for _Operophtera brumata_ assembly Obru1 would be:

 {% sample lang="e93" %}
 ```